garlatti/garlatti.github.io/Jigs/Handled Power Saw Jigs.md

 Two types of jigs are used
 * The first one is  DIY jig to ensure square cut with handled saw.
-* The second on is a Guide Rail FKS 145 for Circular Hand Saws, from Wolfcraft.
+* The second one is a Guide Rail FKS 145 for Circular Hand Saws, from Wolfcraft.

 |                                                                                                                                                           Handled Power Saw Jig                                                                                                                                                           |